sanjaysharma99/Modern-sign-up-gui-using-python/README.md

 # Modern-sign-up-gui-using-python
-This is A simple but Modern looking sign-up GUI that demonstrates how we can create modern GUI using python language.
+This is a simple but Modern looking sign-up GUI that demonstrates how we can create modern GUI using python programming language.